ediazcorti/CSS_HTML_ObligatorioDisenioWeb/README.md

 Semantic HTML; CSS practice (without responsive design yet at that point when it was requested)

 PROJECT SCOPE:
-Practice project made to show knowledge about semantic HTML; Selectors in CSS and other functions like FlexBox and Grid methods while testing classes, IDs and heritage.
+This is a past practice project made to show knowledge about semantic HTML; Selectors in CSS and other functions like FlexBox and Grid methods while testing classes, IDs and heritage.
+Includes no JS or programing due to the scope of the subject which this project was asked for.

 Absence of responsive design functions:
 There is not too much of responsive design in this project more than a couple common lines.
 We have learned to use Bootstrap for different devices and how to manage media queries right after this project, which was tested in an on-site exam, recreating mock sites for each device's size.
 That was not applied here.